About D&C Days D&C Days 2025 - a two-part conference combining digital and in-person events

 While D&C Days is an event theoretically open to all, in reality, it is limited to an elite few – those able to be in the place where the COP is held, overcoming barriers of access and resources to be in the host city during one of the year’s largest events.
 Beyond this, participation is further limited to a subset of this group (200-300 individuals), many of whom are already exhausted from a week of intense negotiations, advocacy, and engagement – and staring down the barrel of another week (or more) of the same after D&C Days concludes.
 Despite these barriers, D&C Days never fails to ‘sell out’.
 We know that people from all stakeholder groups deeply value the conversations and connections that happen each year.

-Building on lessons learned from the COVID-19 pandemic, where D&C Days (and the Community-based Adaptation (CBA) conference) transitioned online and remained highly successful – and more accessible - we propose a similar approach incorporating a digital aspect into this year's D&C Days event.
+Building on lessons learned from the COVID-19 pandemic, where D&C Days (and the Community-based Adaptation (CBA) conference) transitioned online and remained highly successful – and more accessible - we followed a similar approach for D&C Days 2025, incorporating a digital conference.

-Our digital D&C Days event isn't just another COP event – it's a powerful catalyst for change.
-By bringing together voices from around the globe ahead of COP30, we're creating a unique opportunity to unite, collaborate, and amplify the urgent needs of those on the climate frontlines.
+Our digital D&C Days event wasn't just another COP event – it was a powerful catalyst for change.
+Bringing together voices from around the globe ahead of COP30, we created a unique opportunity to unite, collaborate, and amplify the urgent needs of those on the climate frontlines.

-Together, we'll create compelling messages and actionable policy demands that will travel directly to COP30 in Brazil.
+Together, we created compelling messages and actionable policy demands that were carried directly to COP30 in Brazil.

 D&C Days 2025 themes

-D&C Days partners will lead important and challenging conversations in the following areas:
+D&C Days partners led important and challenging conversations in the following areas:

 1) Scaling locally led approaches to climate action

-Sessions will examine approaches and strategies for partnerships and funding modalities that can amplify impact.
-We'll examine successful models of scaling trialled by a range of actors, from grassroots federations to national governments, that preserve local leadership while creating broader transformation and discuss how to overcome common barriers such as funding gaps, institutional resistance, and the tension between standardisation and local adaptation.
+Sessions examined approaches and strategies for partnerships and funding modalities that could amplify impact.
+We examined successful models of scaling trialled by a range of actors, from grassroots federations to national governments, that preserve local leadership while creating broader transformation and discussed how to overcome common barriers such as funding gaps, institutional resistance, and the tension between standardisation and local adaptation.

 2) Financing resilience

 We are facing the critical challenge of mobilising adequate funding for climate adaptation and building community resilience in the face of increasing climate risks.
-This theme explores innovative approaches for financing resilience that unpack the question of effectiveness and efficiency, and asks - of the little adaptation finance that is available, are we making the most of it to achieve resilience?
+This theme explored innovative approaches for financing resilience that unpack the question of effectiveness and efficiency, and asked - of the little adaptation finance that is available, are we making the most of it to achieve resilience?

-Sessions will discuss a range of topics on how climate finance can be effective in promoting resilience.
-This includes discussions examining the role and approaches for philanthropies to crafting advocacy messaging on effective financing.
-Participants will also discuss practical solutions for unlocking both public and private capital, overcoming barriers that prevent finance from reaching frontline communities, and ensuring that resilience investments deliver equitable outcomes that strengthen rather than displace local communities.
+Sessions discussed a range of topics on how climate finance can be effective in promoting resilience.
+This included discussions from examining the role and approaches for philanthropies to crafting advocacy messaging on effective financing.
+Participants discussed practical solutions for unlocking both public and private capital, overcoming barriers that prevent finance from reaching frontline communities, and ensuring that resilience investments deliver equitable outcomes that strengthen rather than displace local communities.

 3) Innovation for transformation